-MST 1413 Blueprint Reading
+MST 1412 Blueprint Reading

 Plans and specifications interpretation designed for machinists.
 Includes instruction and practice in reading plans and applying specifications.
-Two hours lecture and two hours laboratory per week.
-Credit, three semester hours.
+One hour lecture and two hours laboratory per week.
+Credit, two semester hours.

 MST 1423 Advanced Blueprint Reading

 A continuation of Blueprint Reading with emphasis on advanced features of plans and specifications.
 Includes instruction on the identification of various projections and views and assembly components.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.